IxBahy/Frontend-notes/JavaScript/scope & closure.md

 ```

-in more simple psudo code
+in more simple pseudo code

 ```js
 let x = 10;